oden-lang/oden-lang.github.io/about.md

 permalink: /about/
 ---

-The motivation behind Oden is to leverage the nice features of Go &mdash;
-static linking, cross-compilation, goroutines, channels, an increasing set of libraries &mdash; and on top of that introduce higher-level abstractions, a flexible static type system and the unambigous s-expression syntax.
+Oden is an experimental, statically typed, functional programming language, built for the Go ecosystem.
+It aims to leverage the great features of Go &mdash; static linking, cross-compilation, goroutines, channels and the great set of libraries and tools &mdash; and enable higher-level abstractions, generics and a safer yet more flexible type system.

 ## Goals